soumya-junubala/Jenkins-Zero-To-Hero/README.md

 <img width="990" alt="Screenshot 2023-02-01 at 11 14 13 AM" src="https://user-images.githubusercontent.com/43399466/215961440-3f13f82b-61a2-4117-88bc-0da265a67fa7.png">

+## Install Maven in Instance:
+    - sudo apt update
+    - sudo apt install maven

+Once Maven is installed, ensure that it is accessible from the Jenkins instance.
+You can verify this by running:

+    - mvn -version
+If Maven is correctly installed, it should show the version of Maven.

+Configure Maven in Jenkins: You need to configure Maven in Jenkins by following these steps:

+Go to Manage Jenkins > **Global Tool Configuration**.
+Under Maven section, click on Add Maven.
+Provide a name for Maven (e.g., "Maven 3").
+Choose Install Automatically (if you want Jenkins to install Maven itself).
+You can also specify the installation path if Maven is already installed manually on the Jenkins instance.

+Update the Jenkinsfile to Use the Configured Maven Tool: If you have configured Maven in Jenkins, you should refer to it explicitly in your Jenkinsfile.
+Here’s how you can update your Jenkinsfile to use the configured Maven tool:

+agent any

+    tools {
+        maven 'Maven 3'  // Use the configured Maven tool by name }

+    stages {

 ## Install the Docker Pipeline plugin in Jenkins:

    - Log in to Jenkins.